ReRollBLR/reroll.in/_pages/reroll-2019.md

 * Launched the ReRoll Forums

-In July this year we moved entirely to online ticketing for all of our events.
-While initially this was met with some resistance, eventually everyone seems to have gotten onboard with the idea.
-This has made our life _much_ easier as accounting, handing out coupons, etc. have gotten a lot easier.
+In July 2019 we moved entirely to online ticketing for all of our events.
+While initially this was met with some resistance, everyone eventually seems to have gotten onboard with the idea.
+This has substantially eased our accounting and logistics hassles.

-This is something we intend to continue to do in 2020.

 One of the upsides of having all our ticketing and check-ins digital is that we now have a much better understanding of our audience profile.
-While we don't have all of 2019's data digitally, we've been managed to put together some data that we thought is useful to share with everyone.
+While we don't have all of 2019's data digitally, we've been managed to put together some things that we thought is useful to share with the community.

 ## How many people attended our events
 <iframe width="697" height="468" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT-iHivuabYbjanTJw56-P-gcEPRFSqpBEawOxehh0N-rxEoRLrNm0pfvqSEceagNSokUs8Ay5sbq8f/pubchart?oid=2107508065&amp;format=interactive"></iframe>

+## How much in advance people buy tickets

+<iframe width="697" height="468" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT-iHivuabYbjanTJw56-P-gcEPRFSqpBEawOxehh0N-rxEoRLrNm0pfvqSEceagNSokUs8Ay5sbq8f/pubchart?oid=1485080994&amp;format=interactive"></iframe>

+<iframe width="697" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT-iHivuabYbjanTJw56-P-gcEPRFSqpBEawOxehh0N-rxEoRLrNm0pfvqSEceagNSokUs8Ay5sbq8f/pubchart?oid=559255711&amp;format=interactive"></iframe>

 ## When people show up at our weekly meetups